FAC8/FAC9-planning/gitbooktutorial.md

 5) Great success.
 Remember to save your changes if you are editing existing files.

 The files that you see in gitbook's editing mode are in sync with those in the repo the gitbook was created from and will update that repo automatically with your changes.
 Vice versa if you update the repo.

+For simplicity's sake it is advised to re-use the folder structure of prior gitbooks.